• BLOG •

 I live in New England—inland.

 SO, I try to book a vacation every winter.
-I try to make it as cheap as possible by using a mileage credit card for EVERYTHING in our day to day life, and paying it off in full every month.
+I try to make it as cheap as possible by using a mileage credit card for EVERYTHING in our day to day life to get as many travel points as I can.
 The points mean our trips are substantially cheaper.
 This year we went to Anna Maria Island, Florida.
 The flights on JetBlue direct from Bradley to Tampa were about $180.
-With our credit card points they were $22 each—roundtrip.
+With our credit card points we paid $22 each—roundtrip.
 The pretty drive from the airport is just about an hour over lovely bridges with folks fishing on every pull off and some occasional kite surfers to keep you entertained.

 I would highly recommend it as a quick getaway.
 Here's some pics to give you a sense of the place: